wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 *Presented by* Word of Warning + Z-arts

 ###Saturday 28 February 2015, 12noon-4pm.
 Free
-Intriguing images and offbeat oddities dotted around the historic Z-arts' building…

-From quirky quoits to crotchety crochet, freaky food to a jungle jamboree, topped off with a dose of dotty dance and a plea to avenge the apiary (or *save the bees!*)
+Intriguing images and offbeat oddities dotted around the historic Z-arts' building… From quirky quoits to crotchety crochet, freaky food to a jungle jamboree, topped off with a dose of dotty dance and a plea to avenge the apiary (or *save the bees!*)

-Playful, quirky, engaging and sometimes plain daft: this is a day for kids and their adults, *adults* and their adults — in short, anyone looking for a different day out!. *Turn up at any time and come and go as you please.*
+Playful, quirky, engaging and sometimes plain daft: this is a day for kids and their adults, adults and *their* adults — in short, anyone looking for a different day out! *Turn up at any time and come and go as you please.*

 ####Venue + Booking Details
 Date: Saturday 28 February 2015, 12noon-4pm